Charles Inglis (bishop): Early and family life

-Ministry and Involvement in the American Revolution
+Ministry and involvement in the American Revolution

 Inglis became rector of Killybegs, Donegal, but in 1755 he sailed to America and worked as a teacher under the auspices of the Society for the Propagation of the Gospel in Foreign Parts.
 In 1758 the Bishop of London ordained him as a priest.
 Rev. Inglis spent several years in Delaware before moving to Trinity Church in New York in 1765, where his oldest child Charles is buried.

-In 1776, in response to Thomas Paine's Common Sense, Inglis wrote a treatise in response, The True Interest of America Impartially Stated.
+In 1776, in response to Thomas Paine's Common Sense, Inglis wrote a treatise, The True Interest of America Impartially Stated.